Jojoooo1/spring-boot-api/README.md

   allowing seamless integration with the platform.
 - **Auth:**
     - **Authentication:** It uses API key.
+    - **Authorization:** It validates the provided API key and verify the associated company's.
-    - **Authorization:** It verifies that the company linked to the api-key has the company.is_internal field set to true.
+      It also verifies that the company.is_internal field is set to true.

 ### Management